UCSB Women's Rugby

 Hello!
 We are the UCSB Women’s Rugby team.
 We are a family that has been brought together through the beautiful sport of rugby.
 We practice Tuesdays and Thursdays from 6-8 on field 4 of the recreation center.
 Outside of practice, we workout, hangout, study, fundraise, volunteer and do loads of other fun stuff!
 We compete in the Pacific Desert Rugby Conference with other amazing teams like UCSD, UCLA, ASU, U of A, GCU, and CSUN.

-We would love to have you join our team, join us!
+We would love to have you on our team, join us!

 2017-2018 Season Recap